 Undergraduate + 1 Program

 If you’re an undergraduate student in Asbury University’s School of Communication Arts, you can take advantage of a special Undergraduate + 1 program.
-This program allows students to finish their undergraduate degree and then earn a Master of Arts in Digital Storytelling (30 graduate credit hours) in as little as one additional year.
+This program allows students to finish their undergraduate degree and then earn a Master of Fine Arts in Screenwriting (42 graduate credit hours) in as little as two additional years.

 Earning a graduate degree has become an increasingly important way to set oneself apart in the job market.
-An M.A. degree demonstrates that you have advanced training in media production and a greater understanding of how to plan and carry out successful media campaigns.
-Asbury University’s M.A. program has been specifically designed to equip you with the skills needed to be a successful media professional in today’s ever-changing world.
-The program can be completed entirely online, so you can live anywhere in the world and even work a full-time job while completing your graduate degree.
-Please note that the experiential course does require working in an apprenticeship-type environment or being involved in a film or TV experience.
+An M.F.A. degree demonstrates that you have advanced training in screenwriting and serves as a terminal degree for those in academia.
+Asbury University’s M.F.A. program has been specifically designed to equip you with the skills needed to be a successful media professional in today’s ever-changing world.
+The program can be completed entirely online (with the exception of the seminar in Los Angeles), so you can live anywhere in the world and even work a full-time job while completing your graduate degree.

-In order to enter the Undergraduate + 1 program, you will need to have a GPA of 3.0 or higher and will need to have completed three classes: MC 121 Audio Production, MC 261 Multi-Camera Production, and MC 302 Single Camera Production (or their equivalents).
+In order to enter the Undergraduate + 1 program for the M.F.A. in Screenwriting, you will need to have a GPA of 3.0 or higher and will need to have completed the MC 302 Single Camera Production class (or its equivalent).
 Upon being accepted to the Undergraduate + 1 program, you will be allowed to take up to 9 hours of graduate courses during your senior year.
-This means you’ll only have 21 hours left in the M.A. program after undergraduate degree completion.
+This means you’ll only have 33 hours left in the M.F.A. program after undergraduate degree completion.